PnS2020/pns2020.github.com/index.md

 # Projects

-+ __Baby Jarvis__: Implement a face recognition system using Keras, OpenCV, and Raspberry Pi.
++ __Baby Jarvis__: Implement a face recognition system using PyTorch, OpenCV, and Raspberry Pi.
 The device will voice the name of the face it sees.
 (Difficulty: 5)

-+ __Baby Jarvis II__: Distinguish between happy and sad faces using Keras, OpenCV and Raspberry Pi.
++ __Baby Jarvis II__: Distinguish between happy and sad faces using PyTorch, OpenCV and Raspberry Pi.
 (Difficulty: 5)

 + __Baby Jarvis III__: Proof-of-concept driver monitoring system by detecting if the user is sleeping, checking the phone or doing other reckless activities while driving.
 (Difficulty: 6)